faeboli/Lcnc/Readme.md

   - Lcnc.00.enabled
   - Lcnc.00.enable-request

-Set Lcnc.00.enable to True, this is the global enable flag for board, if set to true, the board can become ready to be enabled, the enabling will be requested by Lcnc.00.enable-request, Lcnc.00.enabled is the feedback confirmation that the board enabled, as soon as Lcnc.00.enable will be set to false, the board will be disabled.
+- Set Lcnc.00.enable to True, this is the global enable flag for board, if set to true, the board can become ready to be enabled.
+The effective enabling will be requested by Lcnc.00.enable-request.
+- Lcnc.00.enabled is the feedback confirmation that the board is enabled, as soon as Lcnc.00.enable will be set to false, the board will be disabled.
 The board can be disabed also if the onboard watchdog bites (to test this try to set Lcnc.00.watchdog-write to lower values until the board spontaneously disables).
-The board will disable also if it's reset pin will be set to high (see "_ext_reset_in" in Lcnc.py for it's mapping).
+The board will disable also if it's hardware reset pin will be set to high (see "_ext_reset_in" in Lcnc.py for it's mapping).
-Set Lcnc.00.enable-request to True, then to False.
-This interface is checked only on it's rising edge False to True, then it is ignored, if there are no watchdog problems or hw reset request, the board will enable and set back Lcnc.00.enabled to True.
+- Set Lcnc.00.enable-request to True, then to False.
+This interface is checked only on it's rising edge from False to True, then it is ignored, if there are no watchdog problems or hw reset request, the board will enable and set back Lcnc.00.enabled to True.

 Working with peripherals:
--- doc to be created, the peripherals are what they seem, you can play with them, only to be noted that stepgen is velocity mode only, and for now acceleration limit is not implemented.
+-- doc to be created, the peripherals are what they seem, you can play with them, only to be noted that stepgen is velocity mode only, and acceleration limit is not implemented yet.

 Enjoy